This page is not actively maintained. For up to date information, check my group's page

 About me:

-I am a Heisenberg grant recipient of the DFG, leading the Natural Language Learning Group (NLLG) at Bielefeld UniversityUniversity of Mannheim, Germany, which is additionally funded by the BMBF through an interdisciplinary AI research group "Metrics4NLG".
-Previously, I was Interim Professor at Bielefeld University, substituting Philipp Cimiano in the Semantic Computing Group and Junior Research Group Leader (IRGL) at TU Darmstadt.
+I am a Full Professor of Natural Language Processing at University of Technology Nuremberg (UTN), leading the Natural Language Learning & Generation (NLLG) Lab.
+Previously, I was a Heisenberg Group Leader and Interim Professor at University of Mannheim and Bielefeld University, and a Junior Research Group Leader at TU Darmstadt.
 I obtained my PhD in economics on the topic of Social Learning/Opinion Dynamics.

 My research interests include Natural Language Processing (NLP), Machine Learning, and applications in the Digital Humanities and Social Sciences.
 I am particularly interested in